 Sun Devil Football in the NFL: Week Seven Update

-Mr. Sunday Night struck again, a modern-day football ironman continues to get it done in the trenches, and a hometown hero is returning from injury.
+Clutch kicks, 100-yard receiving performances, and a Sun Devil returning to Arizona.
 Checking in on Sun Devil Football in the NFL after week seven of the regular season.

 Four new Sun Devils entered the league this year, including two picks in the 2020 NFL Draft.
 Running back Eno Benjamin and wide receiver Brandon Aiyuk will go from starring on Saturdays in Tempe, to going head-to-head in the NFC West.
 The Arizona Cardinals selected Benjamin with the 222nd pick in the seventh-round back in April, while the division rival San Francisco 49ers used the 25th overall pick on Aiyuk.

 The success in the NFL Draft and heavy presence of new Maroon & Gold blood in the league continues an exciting trend that has formed for Sun Devil Football under the direction of Herm Edwards.
 The NFL experience that Edwards, Marvin Lewis, Antonio Pierce, Kevin Mawae, Robert Rodriguez, Shawn Slocum, and Derek Hagan bring to the table is nearly unmatched by any other group nationally.

 — ASU Football Recruiting (@RisingSunDevils) October 3, 2020

 From contributors in the trenches, to playmakers on the outside, to standouts on special teams, Sun Devil Football players continue to make an impact on Sundays, Mondays, or Thursdays.
 Here is a closer look at how they fared in week seven of the NFL season: